eddmann/eddmann.github.io/_posts/2013/2013-12-21-processing-apache-and-nginx-access-logs.md

 ---
 layout: post
-title: "Processing Apache and Nginx Access Logs"
+title: 'Processing Apache and Nginx Access Logs'
-meta: "Gathering useful information from the data stored in Apache and Nginx access logs."
+meta: 'Discover efficient methods to process Apache and Nginx access logs using simple Unix commands.
+Extract valuable insights such as 404 errors, user agents, IP addresses and more to optimise your server analysis.'
+tags: apache nginx
 ---

-Tools such as [AWStats](http://awstats.sourceforge.net/) and [Logstalgia](http://code.google.com/p/logstalgia/) are great, but sometimes they can be over-kill for the problem we are trying to solve.
+Tools such as [AWStats](http://awstats.sourceforge.net/) and [Logstalgia](http://code.google.com/p/logstalgia/) are great, but sometimes they can be overkill for the problem we are trying to solve.
-It turns out that with a couple of simple Unix commands we can gather a lot of useful information from the data stored in our the access logs.
+It turns out that with a couple of simple Unix commands we can gather a lot of useful information from the data stored in the access logs.
-Both Apache and Nginx by default use the [combined](http://httpd.apache.org/docs/1.3/logs.html#combined) log format which I will be basing this posts examples on.
+Both Apache and Nginx by default use the [combined](http://httpd.apache.org/docs/1.3/logs.html#combined) log format, which I will be basing this post's examples on.
 Below are two different methods of accessing either an uncompressed single file or multiple compressed files (following the supplied wild-card pattern).

 <!--more-->

 ```bash